 I moved to Broomfield, Colorado, on New Year day of 2013.
-I was born in Vietnam and grew up in Saigon until the age of 14 when I left my country to the United States of America.
-I remember vividly growing up in Vietnam, during the raining season, it rained every freaking day, which produced frequent floods in the city.
+Growing up in Vietnam, I remember vividly, during the raining season, it rained every freaking day, which produced frequent floods in the city.
 In my younger age, 3 feet of water in our house was super cool, sort of like having an indoor swimming pool.

 Living in Boulder for several months in the summer, at 10 a.m. on the first Monday of each month, Boulder tests its emergency warning system –deafening loud sirens and booming voice over the loud speakers chillingly announcing, “THIS IS A WARNING SYSTEM TEST.”